ulrichwohak/ulrichwohak.github.io/_posts/2021-08-06-did-continuous-treatment-5-minute.md

 regressions in this context.
 Our new paper has both kinds of results all in one place.

-A note on terminology: what we mean by "continuous" is more like "continuous enough" that a researcher would include a single regressor in their model rather than a sequence of dummy variables.
-So our results are applicable to treatments such as "years of education" (which takes a fairly large number of discrete values) in addition to truly continuous treatments.
-Below, I'll talk about the truly continuous case, but the paper has details about the multi-valued discrete treatment case.
+A note on terminology: what we mean by “continuous” is more like “continuous enough” that a researcher would include a single regressor in their model rather than a sequence of dummy variables.
+So our results are applicable to treatments such as “years of education” (which takes a fairly large number of discrete values) in addition to truly continuous treatments.
+Below, I’ll talk about the truly continuous case, but the paper has details about the multi-valued discrete treatment case.

 # Baseline case with two time periods

-Let's start with the simplest case for DID where there are two time periods, no units participate in the treatment in the first time period, and some units become treated in the second time period with a continuous "dose" while other units remain untreated.
+Let’s start with the simplest case for DID where there are two time periods, no units participate in the treatment in the first time period, and some units become treated in the second time period with a continuous “dose” while other units remain untreated.

-Here's the notation I'll use:
+Here’s the notation I’ll use:

 -   Two time periods: $$t$$ and $$t-1$$